infinum/eightshift-docs/website/blog/2024-02-29-tips-useful-features.md

 ## ModifyAdminAppearance class

-When you have multiple environments, you may accidentally change something on the wrong environment.
+When you have multiple environments (local, staging, production ...), you may accidentally change something on the wrong environment if you mix up your tabs.
 The `ModifyAdminAppearance` class changes your WP Admin color scheme depending on the environment type defined with the `WP_ENVIRONMENT_TYPE` constant.
 That way it’s much easier to differentiate on which environment you are when you're in WP Admin.

 Now when you get a call from the client asking you why the blog post they published isn’t visible on the site, the first question you can ask is: “What color is the admin area?” 😄